-Abolish Slavery invites you to become an abolitionist by supporting our work to cut of the demand for modern-day slavery, and providing for the relief and freedom for victims of this heinous crime.
+Abolish Slavery invites you to become an abolitionist by supporting our mission to rescue and restore lives

 Abolish Slavery is a leading human rights organization fighting modern-day slavery worldwide.
 We investigate human trafficking hot spots and transition victims to safe housing, counseling, education, job training, alcohol and substance abuse prevention & intervention, and other services that lead survivors to self sufficiency.
 You can help victims of human trafficking by supporting Abolish Slavery.
 The resources of supporters help defray the costs of investigations and transition for survivors to freedom and self-sufficiency.
 Your one time - monthly donation can help support our ongoing mission to rescue, and restore lives.